Theresa Hak Kyung Cha: Death

-On November 5, 1982, Cha was raped and murdered by Joey Sanza, a security guard at the Puck Building on Lafayette Street in lower Manhattan.
+A week after her novel Dictée was published, on November 5, 1982, Cha was raped and murdered by Joey Sanza, a security guard at the Puck Building on Lafayette Street in Lower Manhattan.
 She had gone there to meet her husband Richard Barnes, who was documenting the renovation of the building and had an office there.
 Sanza raped, strangled, and then bludgeoned her to death, removing a ring from her finger.
-Her death occurred just one week after the publication of Dictee.

-Sanza, who had already been imprisoned in Florida for 12 counts of sexual battery committed between January and June of 1982, was indicted for the rape and murder of Cha in 1983, and, after three separate trials, eventually convicted on those charges in 1987.
+Sanza, who had since been imprisoned in Florida for 12 counts of sexual battery committed between January and June 1982, was indicted for the rape and murder of Cha in 1983, and, after three separate trials, eventually convicted on those charges in 1987, and sentenced to life imprisonment.

 Shortly before her death, Cha had been working on an artistic piece for a group show at Artists Space in SoHo.
-The Artists Space exhibit ultimately became a memorial for her, showcasing images and text from Dictee.
+The Artists Space exhibit ultimately became a memorial for her, showcasing images and text from Dictée.
 Additional work left incomplete at the time of her death included another film, a book, a critique of advertising, and a piece on the representation of hands in Western painting.

+The New York Times published an obituary of Cha as part of its Overlooked series in 2022.

 Legacy

 In 1991, nine years following Cha's murder, her brother and director of the Theresa Hak Kyung Cha Memorial Foundation, John Cha, asked if the University of California Berkeley Art Museum would be able to set up safe-keeping of Cha's videos, artwork, and archives.
 The gift was accepted by the Berkeley Art Museum and Pacific Film Archive (BAMPFA) in 1992.
 Some of Cha's work is available through the Electronic Arts Intermix (EAI).

-In 1994, a collection of critical essays on Dictee edited by Elaine Kim and Norma Alarcón, Writing Self, Writing Nation, was released by Third Woman Press.
+In 1994, a collection of critical essays on Dictée edited by Elaine Kim and Norma Alarcón, Writing Self, Writing Nation, was released by Third Woman Press.
 Today Dictee is widely studied in contemporary literature classes, including classes on avant-garde writing, feminist and Asian American literature.
 Elvan Zabunyan wrote the first monograph of Cha's work and published it in 2013.